 Our all-time favorite patch is Fort DeSoto Park, and we headed there after work on April 28th, hoping to catch a few late migrants.
 The highlight of the 21 species we saw was a Gray Kingbird, a year bird for Mike, and a Blackpoll Warbler, another new addition to our annual list.

 On Saturday, the St. Petersburg Audubon Society hosted its monthly bird walk at Boyd Hill Nature Preserve.
 As always, the walk led by Ron Smith did not disappoint.
 We saw 31 species, including a gorgeous Scarlet Tanager—a fantastic year bird.
 During the walk, I followed fellow birder JoAnna Clayton, who is an excellent spotter.
-She found a Yellow-billed Cuckoo, and the entire group of 31 birders was able to get a great view.
+She found a Yellow-billed Cuckoo, and the entire group of 31 birders had great views.

 Celery Fields and Pinecraft Park